SDN Logo

 What is one of the specific questions they asked you?

-The most commonly asked interview questions at medical schools revolve around the Multiple Mini Interview (MMI) format, with many respondents mentioning signing a nondisclosure agreement.
-Questions typically cover ethical scenarios, problem-solving, leadership qualities, motivations for pursuing medicine, research experiences, and personal attributes distinguishing them from other applicants.
+The most commonly asked interview questions at medical schools revolve around the Multiple Mini Interview (MMI) format, often accompanied by a nondisclosure agreement.
+Questions typically cover ethical scenarios, critical thinking, motivations for pursuing medicine, personal experiences in the field, and self-reflection on career choices.
+Common prompts include "Why medicine?", "Tell me about yourself", and inquiries about motivations and experiences that led to a career in medicine.

 What was the most interesting question?

-Students said most interesting question asked at University of Arizona College of Medicine - Phoenix discussed MMI format and potential nondisclosure agreements.
-Common questions included inquiries about changing the healthcare system, self-introductions, and being tested on subject knowledge related to the interviewer's research.
+Students said the most interesting question asked at University of Arizona College of Medicine - Phoenix discussed was related to the Multiple Mini Interview (MMI) format, with some mentioning signing a nondisclosure agreement (NDA) that restricted them from disclosing specific questions.
+Common themes included inquiries about changing the healthcare system, self-introduction, and in-depth questioning related to the applicant's research background.

 What was the most difficult question?

-Students said most difficult question asked at University of Arizona College of Medicine - Phoenix discussed revolved around the MMI format, with some respondents mentioning signing a nondisclosure agreement.
-Common themes included discussing healthcare system challenges, future directions, personal motivations for pursuing medicine, and justifying candidacy over other applicants.
+Students said most difficult question asked at University of Arizona College of Medicine - Phoenix discussed included a Multiple Mini Interview (MMI) format with a nondisclosure agreement in place.
+Common questions mentioned were about healthcare system problems, the direction of healthcare, potential overuse of innovations, personal motivations for pursuing medicine, and reasons for being chosen over other candidates.

 How long was the interview?